vcokltfre/bot-tutorial/docs/part6.md

     bot.add_cog(SomeCommands(bot))
 ```

 To add the new status command we want to put it just after the ping command - inside the class.
-For this command well be introduced to a couple of new things.
+For this command we'll be introduced to a couple of new things.
 Firstly, we're going to need to import the main discord&#46;py library to use a certain class from it, and second this command needs to take in text to set the status to.

 To start with, you'll need to add this line to the top of your file to import the main discord&#46;py library: